Tired of sounding like a newb? Below is a glossary of terms commonly used across various types of writing games.

 PvP – Short for “player versus player.”
 Refers to combat or conflict between player characters.

 pwipe – Deletion of player files, a reset.
-Some games undergo a regular pwipe so that players can replay it differently.
+Some games undergo a regular pwipe so that players can replay the game differently.

 RL – Short for “real life.”
 Can be used as a noun or an adjective.

 roleplay hook – A device used to draw other players into roleplay.
 A hook can be anything that gives other characters a reason to engage or pursue something in character.
-Roleplay hooks can also be shared out-of-character as part of an announcement about an upcoming plot, for example.
+Roleplay hooks can also be shared out-of-character as part of an announcement about an upcoming plot or event, for example.

 room – A location in a MUD that can be occupied by player characters.
 In this context, a room can be a literal room in a building, or it can be anything from a forested area to a spot along a seabed.
 (See How to write excellent room descriptions for tips and ideas.)